 Shapes (optional)

-Kids love to scoop, dump, and get their hands wet with water beads.
-I added some shapes I had laying around the house and turned it into a shape monster sensory bin where kids can learn their shapes and create fun monsters.
+Children love to scoop, dump, and get their hands wet with water beads.
+I added some shapes I had laying around the house and turned it into a shape monster sensory bin where they can learn their shapes and create fun monsters.

 Directions: Soak 1 tsp water beads in 5 cups water overnight.
 Add fine motor tools and toys to the bin.